Nitheeshskumar/TestGenR-ai/README.md

 ## What it does

-TestGenR is an openai powered Jira app that generates testcases based on story description.
+TestGenR is an OpenAI powered Jira app that generates testcases based on story description.

 1. Add a trigger status (like Ready for Test) upon whose transition will automatically read the story descriptions and adds a list of testcases under the story.
 2. The testcases are generated only if the issue type is a 'story' and will not regenerate testcases if it already exist.